CCAMLR-Science/CCAMLRTOOLS/README.md

 (ssru)*), or fishing `vessels` (*name of the vessels*) for which you would like to calculate the tag overlap statistic.

-To start, lets the demo data included in the package.
-Alternatively if you received a CCAMLR data extact, you could load those data as explained above.
+To start, lets use the demo data included in the package.
+Alternatively if you received a CCAMLR data extract, you could load those data as explained above.

 ``` r